 In other words, all of the assets are split right down the middle, which makes for a quick and effective method for the division of marital assets.
 In this situation, spouses don’t get the opportunity to divide their assets “fairly” in a community property divorce.
 Thus, employment prospects, length of the marriage, the age of health are not factored into the asset distribution.

 However, Florida operates under different laws called “equitable distribution,” which means property assets that are acquired during the marriage belong to the individual who earned it and throughout the divorce, all assets and liabilities will be divided between the spouses in a fair and equitable manner.
+Most people living in Florida bring in Cardoe building surveyors and carry out an inspection before the lawyers begin the process of splitting the property.

 Under equitable distribution, there are no specific guidelines or rules that state who will receive what; instead various factors will be factored into the equation to figure out what is fair once the Florida courts look into each spouse’s earning distribution.
 Some of these factors will include who stayed at home and raised the children and the earning potential of each spouse.
 This could lead to one spouse receiving one-third and two-thirds of the marital assets.